Raymond III, Count of Tripoli: First regency

-Saladin had expanded his rule to Damascus, Baalbek, Shaizar and Hama, taking advantage of the minority of Nur ad-Din's son As-Salih Ismail al-Malik.
-He occupied Homs in early December 1174, but the garrison at the citadel resisted.
+Saladin had expanded his rule to Damascus, Baalbek, Shaizar and Hama, taking advantage of the minority of Nur ad-Din's son as-Salih Ismail al-Malik.
+Saladin occupied Homs in early December 1174, but the garrison at the citadel resisted.
 Without forcing the garrison to surrender, Saladin left Homs for Aleppo (the seat of the Zengids in Syria) and left a small army in Homs' lower town.

 Saladin's fierce determination to unite Egypt and Syria threatened the crusader states.
 Raymond mustered the troops of Jerusalem and Tripoli at Arqa in early 1175, but did not intervene in the conflict between Saladin and the Zengids.
-The defenders of the Homs citadel offered to set their Christian prisoners free if he provided military assistance for them; the prisoners included the hostages held as a guarantee for the arrears of Raymond's ransom.
+The defenders of the Homs citadel offered to set their Christian prisoners free if Raymond provided military assistance for them; the prisoners included the hostages who were surety for the arrears of his ransom.
 Raymond was willing to assist the defenders of Homs only if they immediately released their prisoners, but they refused his demand.
 William of Tyre later emphasized that the commanders of the crusader army doubted if the defenders of the Homs citadel actually wanted to release their prisoners.
 Saladin returned to Homs soon after he was informed about the negotiations between the crusaders and the garrison.
 Instead of attacking him, the crusader army retreated to Krak des Chevaliers; this enabled Saladin to capture the citadel on 17 March 1175.
 He sent envoys to the crusaders' camp to secure their neutrality in his conflict with the Zengids.
-After Saladin agreed to release the hostages who were surety for Raymond's ransom, the crusader army withdrew to Tripoli.
-William of Tyre blamed Humphrey II of Toron for the crusaders' decision.
+After Saladin agreed to release the hostages, the crusader army withdrew to Tripoli.
+William of Tyre blamed Humphrey II of Toron for the crusaders' inactivity during the siege of Homs.

-Saladin defeated the united armies of Aleppo and Mosul in the Battle of the Horns of Hama on 13 April, and concluded a peace treaty with Aleppo which consolidated his rule in South Syria.
+Saladin defeated the united Zengid armies of Aleppo and Mosul in the Battle of the Horns of Hama on 13 April, and concluded a peace treaty with Aleppo which consolidated his rule in South Syria.
 After he allowed his Egyptian troops to return home, the crusader army was disbanded in early May.
 Raymond proposed a truce to Saladin, which was signed on 22 July.
 The truce enabled Saladin to march through Oultrejordain—the easternmost territory of the Kingdom of Jerusalem—during his new campaign against Ghazi II Saif ud-Din of Mosul (r.
 1170–1180) in the summer of 1176.